 This provision would establish a new five percent bonus payment program for physicians providing care to Medicare beneficiaries in physician scarcity areas.
 The Secretary would calculate two measures of scarcity.
 A primary care scarcity area would be determined based on the number of primary care physicians per Medicare beneficiary -- the primary care ratio.
-A specialty care scarcity area would be based on the number of specialty care physicians per Medicare beneficiary -- the specialty care ratio.
-The number of physicians would be based on physicians who actively practice medicine or osteopathy, and would exclude physicians whose practice is exclusively for the Federal Government, physicians who are retired, or physicians who only provide administrative services.
+A specialty care scarcity area would be based on the number of specialty care physicians per Medicare beneficiary -- the specialty care physicians per Medicare beneficiary sould be based on physicians who actively practice medicine or osteopathy, and would exclude physicians whose practice is exclusively for the Federal Government, physicians who are retired, or physicians who only provide administrative services.